microsoft/yardl/docs/docs.md

 It specifies the package's namespace along with code generation settings.
 The `cpp.sourcesOutputDir` property specifies where the generated C++ code should go.

-All other `.yml` files in the directory are assumed to be yardl model files.
+All other `.yml` and `.yaml` files in the directory are assumed to be yardl model files.
 The contents of `model.yml` look like this:

 ```yaml
 # This is an example protocol, which is defined as a Header value